Meister-anon/Kai-zen_FireRed-Release-Edition/README.md

 and add the member if necessary

+IMPORTANT note for later
+for randomizer consisder setup restricted runs rather than have to remake all encouters let randomize to only a set type of mon for wild encouters so players can do runs with only a certain type of mon doesn't have to be monotype then randomize existing encouters to mon of said type within range of bst so progression doesn't get broken

+only odd thing to work out are surf/fishing encouters guess look for mon that match part water part restrcited type

 make new weather into Tms think give in early game best way for player to get idea of new effects